 Materials needed

-:: square grid guide (see below for printable)
+:: square grid guide (see below for details on how to get the printable in our ready-made Ramadan unit)

 :: pencil